 Term starts week beginning 19th September for students in 2nd year onwards

 How are the courses run?

-A tutor presents material, and leads a discussion based on what arises.
+A tutor presents material, and leads a discussion based on what arises from students.
 Being practical rather than academic, the emphasis is on knowledge realised by the student him or herself.
 Students are encouraged neither to accept nor to reject the philosophical ideas presented, but to test them in practice for themselves, in the light of their own experience.